 Our final take on this matter is, you need to choose what is best for your business.
 For website design agencies like us, visual is everything, so we are willing to take the longer route.
 But if you are a portal or a financial institute, we are suggesting to go with a responsive website, but make sure your designer uses great images and focuses on user experience, faster websites are better for you guys.

 If you want to take a look at parallax websites example you can go to the link below (all of the websites was developed using Adobe muse, some of it were maximized for mobile some don’t try to open them in different browsers and different resolution, you will see several quirks here and there)

 Right now we used 2 other platforms to build our websites, each of them have their pros and cons, we will review it one by one in near future.

 I hope this helps to answer some of your questions, but if you have more questions about the things I mentioned above, feel free to leave your question below.

 I apologize for the excessive use of gif in this post … here is a cat gif for you LOL.

 Written by Tommy Fabianus.
-The writer is the managing partner of Grab Essentials Indonesia, a website design and branding agency based in Jakarta, Indonesia.
+The writer is the managing partner of Essentials Indonesia, a website design and branding agency based in Jakarta, Indonesia.